 The Baltic-Polish School of Immunology (BPSI 2025) is organized by the Lithuanian Society of Immunology in cooperation with Baltic and Polish Immunological Societies and kindly supported by the European Federation of Immunological Societies (EFIS) and European Journal of Immunology (EJI).
-Thanks to EFIS-EJI support, 23 travel grants for early-career researchers are provided.
+Over 100 participants are registered to the BPSI 2025.
+Thanks to EFIS-EJI support, 26 travel grants for early-career researchers are provided.